Movable categories: The movable categories.

-\begin{proof} Let $X\in ob(K)$ be any object.
-Let's consider the initial object $O$ of category $K$.
+\begin{proof} Let $X\in$ Ob($K$) be any object.
+Let us consider the initial object $O$ of the category $K$.
 We denote by $u_X$ the single morphism from the object $O$ to the object $X$.
-Now it is not difficult to note that the object $O$ and the morphism $u_X : O \to X$ are unknowns.
-Indeed: let $Y\in ob(K)$ be any object and $g : Y \to X$ be any morphism of category $K$.
-It is clear that the single morphism $u_Y : O \to Y$ satisfies a condition $u_X=g\circ u_Y$. \end{proof}
+Now it is not difficult to note that the object $O$ and the morphism $u_X : O \to X$ satisfies the condition of definition \ref{movcat}.
+Indeed: let $Y\in ob(K)$ be any object and $g : Y \to X$ be any morphism of the category $K$.
+It is clear that the single morphism $u_Y : O \to Y$ satisfies the condition $u_X=g\circ u_Y$. \end{proof}

-In the categorical approach to the shape theory of S. Mardesic~$[9]$ One associates to each topological space $X$ some category $W^X$, whose objects are homotopy classes $f : X \to Q$ and whose morphisms are the following comutative triangles \\